England blunted by Brathwaite in draw

 In the final session, Jack Leach had Blackwood caught gully for 27 and Jason Holder taken at cover for a duck, but Brathwaite found a dogged partner in wicketkeeper Joshua da Silva.

-They survived the next 20.3 overs before the players eventually shook hands with 13 minutes left.
+They survived the next 20.3 overs before the players eventually shook hands with 13 minutes left and the score 135-5.

 It means both Tests in this series so far have ended in almost identical draws and the sides head to the final Test in Grenada, which begins on Thursday, with the series still level at 0-0.